mwilsnd/SkyrimSE-SmoothCam/README.md

 SmoothCam is going to have issues with any other mod that tries to position the third-person camera (Other third-person mods, likely some lock-on mods, etc).

 The following mods are supported:
-* Improved Camera (Only with the reddit release build of Improved Camera beta 4)
+* Improved Camera (Only with the reddit release build of Improved Camera beta 4) (Unsupported in AE)
 * Immersive First Person View (Requires the optional file `IFPV Detector Plugin` on the download page)
 * Alternate Conversation Camera Plus (Pending an approved pull-request)
 * Archery Gameplay Overhaul